 A study of the fundamental laws and theories of chemistry.
-The first semester is concerned with a study and there in its various forms, with emphasis on bonding and structure.
+The first semester is concerned with a study of matter in its various forms, with emphasis on bonding and structure.
 The second semester is concerned with the reactions of matter, with emphasis on equilibrium.
-Prerequisite, Mathematics 1111 or its high school equivalent (this course may be taken concurrently).
-Three class predos and one four-hour laboratory period a week.
+Prerequisite, Mathematics 109 or its high school equivalent (this course may be taken concurrently).
+Three class periods and one four-hour laboratory period a week.